junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Cass is in the room, sitting by his clean and clearly not-slept-on bed, hands pressed firmly on the temple, eyes shut tight, looking too concentrated that it looks very close to pain.

-Dean dashes inside, holding him around the shoulder, shaking slightly, "Hey, hey Cass, what's wrong?
+Dean dashes inside, holding him around the shoulder, shaking slightly, "Hey, hey Cass, buddy, what's wrong?
 What happened?"

 Cass looks like he has to take great effort to put his hands down and set the volume in his head lower before he can even try to start talking.